-The following findings must be made in order to adopt the Subsequent Mitigated Negative Declaration:
+The following findings must be made in order to find the project is within the scope of the previously adopted Mitigated Negative Declaration:

-- 1. Find that the Planning Commission has read and considered the Subsequent Mitigated Negative Declaration prior to taking action on said Subsequent Mitigated Negative Declaration and the proposed project. - 2.
-Find that the Subsequent Mitigated Negative Declaration is based on the independent judgment of the Planning Commission. - 3.
-Find that the Subsequent Mitigated Negative Declaration was prepared and considered in accordance with the requirements of the California Environmental Quality Act. - 4.
-Find that there is no substantial evidence in the record as a whole that the project will have a significant effect on the environment. - Find that the Secretary of the Planning Commission is the custodian of the records of the proceedings on which this decision is based.
+- 1. Find that the Planning Commission has read and considered the previous Mitigated Negative Declaration adopted for Use Permit Major Modification # P05-0382-MOD on October 4, 2006 on the project site as part of earlier construction prior to taking action on the proposed project. - 2.
+Find that the adopted Mitigated Negative Declaration is based on the independent judgment of the Planning Commission. - 3.
+Find that the Mitigated Negative Declaration was prepared and considered in accordance with the requirements of the California Environmental Quality Act. - 4.
+Find that there is no substantial evidence in the record as a whole that the project will have a significant effect on the environment. - 5.
+Find that the Secretary of the Planning Commission is the custodian of the records of the proceedings on which this decision is based.
 The records are located at the Napa County Conservation, Development & Planning Department, 1195 Third Street, Room 210, Napa, California. - 6.
-Find that, considering the record as whole, there is no evidence that the proposed project will have a potential adverse effect on wildlife resources or habitat upon which the wildlife depends.
+Find that, considering the record as whole, there is no evidence that the proposed tentative map and modification of site development standards result in any physical changes to the developed site and therefore are within the scope of the previously adopted Mitigated Negative Declaration; no changes to existing development would occur except for creation of new property lines.
+No new potential environmental effects have been identified and therefore no further environmental documentation is necessary pursuant to State CEQA Guidelines Section 15162.